litepupp/ML-Models/NeuralNets/Feedforward/python/numpy/README.md

-# Feedforward Neural Network (Multilayer Perceptron) in Python using Numpy
+# Feedforward Neural Network in Python using NumPy